matrix-org/matrix-js-sdk/README.md

 In Node.js
 ----------

+Ensure you have the latest LTS version of Node.js installed.

 Using `yarn` instead of `npm` is recommended.
 Please see the Yarn [install guide](https://yarnpkg.com/docs/install/) if you do not have it already.

 ``yarn add matrix-js-sdk``